linnarsson-lab/ceftools/README.md

 ### CEF file format

 Tab-delimited file with newline endings, UTF-8 encoding, no BOM.
 Carriage returns before newline characters are silently removed.
-Each row has the same number of tab-separated fields, equal to `(column count + row attribute count + 1)`.
-In other words, the entire file is a rectangular tab-delimited matrix.
+Each row has the same number of tab-separated fields, equal to `max(7, column count + row attribute count + 1)`.
+In other words, the entire file is a rectangular tab-delimited matrix, with at least seven columns.

 The first line defines the file structure.
-It begins 'CEF', followed by column count, row count, column attribute count, row attribute count, and the `Flags` value.
+It begins 'CEF', followed by header count, column count, row count, column attribute count, row attribute count, and the `Flags` value.

 This is followed by header lines, which are name-value pairs, with the name in the first column and the value in the second.
 There are no restrictions on either the names or the values, except that they cannot contain tabs, newlines or carriage returns.